kubernetes/enhancements/keps/sig-node/6252-system-reserved-hugepages/README.md

 #### Alpha

-- Feature implemented behind the `SystemReservedHugepages` feature gate.
+- Feature implemented — `parseResourceList()` accepts hugepages keys.
 - Unit tests covering flag validation and allocatable computation.
 - Initial e2e tests completed and enabled.

 #### Beta

 - Gather feedback from developers and users, by verifying no reported issues, and no collisions with other features were reported.
-- Feature gate enabled by default.
 - Extend e2e test coverage based on feedback and reported issues.

 #### GA

-- Feature gate locked to enabled.
 - At least two releases since beta with no major bugs.
 - Real-world usage confirmed - i.e. users are using this feature to reserve HugePages for their ovs-dpdk app.